What is a “529” Plan?

 Officially known as the North Carolina College Savings and Investment Program and referred to as North Carolina’s National College Savings Program, the program is generally marketed under the shorter name, “NC 529 Plan”.
 The NC 529 Plan is open to residents of any state and funds can be used at any eligible college or university, anywhere in the country.

-Account earnings in the NC 529 Plan are free from federal and, for NC taxpayers, state income taxes when used to pay for qualified higher education expenses, such as:
+Account earnings in the NC 529 Plan are free from federal and, for NC taxpayers, state income taxes when used to pay for qualified higher education expenses.

 Who Can Open an Account?